 - CHOC was the first hospital in the United States to take high-frequency ventilation “on the road” to treat fragile patients with respiratory or cardiac failure.

-- In Orange County, CHOC is the only hospital with the ability to provide extracorporeal membrane oxygenation (ECMO) during transport.
+- In Southern Calfiornia, CHOC is one of a few hospitals with the ability to provide extracorporeal membrane oxygenation (ECMO) during transport.